whoami

 Setup

-1. Download gn.sh above and make it run this to make it executable:
+1. Download gn.sh above and make it executable:

 mv gn.sh ~/bin/gn && chmod +x ~/bin/gn